 Be Your Own Valentine

 I don’t have anything insightful to say about Valentine’s Day.
-Does anybody?
-If you’d like a chuckle to go with your obligatory box of chocolates, then check out a previous post on Narcissism And Gift-Giving.
-Or read this honest piece on love by Amy Oscar at ‘Story, Spirit, Seed’.
+If you’d like a chuckle to go with your obligatory box of chocolates, then check out a previous post on narcissism and gift-giving.

-So instead of doing a bunch of domestic chores, I’m going to read (’Traveling With Pomegranates’ by Sue Monk Kidd and Ann Kidd Taylor), watch a movie (Monsters vs Aliens), and eat good dark chocolate (Lindt Intense Orange).
-Oh, and keep the fire stoked.
+Instead of doing a bunch of domestic chores, I’m going to love myself up a little by reading (Traveling With Pomegranates by Sue Monk Kidd and Ann Kidd Taylor), watching a movie (Monsters vs Aliens), and eating good dark chocolate (Lindt Intense Orange).

 Be your own valentine.